heypolygot/linked-list-c/README.md

 # Linked Lists in C

-This is a repository for learning about the linked lists using C programminglanguage.
+This repository contains the code crafted during learning about Linked Lists in C. Towards the bottom you can find the article I have written for the same.

 ## Contents